1105-Braum-Tristan/Swamp-Cooler-301-Final/README.md

 Github Link: https://github.com/1105-Braum-Tristan/Swamp-Cooler-301-Final

 For this project we have created a 'swamp cooler'.
-We have simulated the swamp cooler by using a cup of water as our resevoir and a fan attached to a stepper motor.
+We have simulated the swamp cooler by using a cup of water as our resevoir and a stepper for vent direction control, and a motored fan as our blower.

 Components:
 - Arduino Atmega 2560